rexmont/Pixel-Guide-Android/README.md

 - Import your own guides in TXT, HTML, or PDF format

 The app is optimized for readability and works especially well on handheld gaming devices and tablets.

+It was inspired by the Pocket Codex app on iOS, but built specifically for Android devices.
+Pocket Codex can be found here: https://www.pocketcodex.app/

 ---